csc59970/EducationAndEmployment/README.md

-# EducationAndEmployment
+# GunControl
-This repository is for Data Science class project focused on analyzing correlation and predicting employment based on education
+This repository is for Data Science class project focused on analyzing correlation and predicting gun violence/accidents to the background checks for gun possesion